What Is a Cyber Attack?

 How to Prevent a Cyber Attack

-The National Institute of Standards and Technology (NIST) Cybersecurity Framework is a strong starting point for organisations.
+The National Institute of Standards and Technology (NIST) Cybersecurity Framework is a strong starting point for organizations.

 The main components of this framework are: